-Baptisia is one of those easy to care for herbaceous perennials that attract beneficial insects, provide cut flowers, require little maintenance and don’t usually need to be divided.
+Baptisia is one of those easy to care for herbaceous perennials that attract beneficial insects, provide cut flowers, require little maintenance, and don’t usually need to be divided.
 After about 10 years, some plants do get floppy at the center and it may make sense to try to divide the root mass.
 This can be quite tricky due to the fragile, fibrous root system and deep taproot.
-Transplanting false indigo or division attempts should be made in the earliest of spring when soil is just workable.
+Transplanting false indigo or division attempts should be made in the earliest of spring when the soil is just workable.

 Most experts, however, don’t recommend moving a Baptisia plant.
 This is due to the thick taproot and a wildly spread root system.
 Incorrect practices could result in the loss of the plant.
 In most instances, it is best to just let the plant abide where it is located and try management with pruning.

 If you are truly desperate to get your false indigo into another location, Baptisia transplanting should be undertaken with caution.
-Failure to get the majority of the taproot and a good portion of the fibrous root system will result in an inability of the plant to re-establish itself.
+Failure to get the majority of the taproot and a good portion of the fibrous root system will result in the inability of the plant to re-establish itself.

 How to Transplant Baptisia

-Baptisia can grow 3 to 4 feet tall and just as wide.
+Baptisia can grow 3 to 4 feet (1 m.) tall and just as wide.
 This is a rather large bundle of sticks to try to move, so the best thing to do is cut some of the growth back in early spring to make the plant easier to manage.
 Avoid any new shoots that might be popping up, but remove the dead material for an easier form to wrangle.

 Prepare the new planting site by tilling the soil deeply and adding in organic plant material.
 Dig deeply and around the root ball of the plant carefully.
 Unearth as much root as possible.
 Once the plant is removed, trim any broken roots off with clean, sharp shears.